Tali-22/TreeHouseDataCollection_modified/README.md

 ### Recording Screen
 - The current letter or word to say is displayed prominently
+- The **Model Testing Panel** sits above the recording area with two tabs:
+  - **Models** — view, switch, add, and remove model versions
+  - **History** — see a log of all predictions with accuracy per model
 - Click the **microphone button** to start recording (auto-stops after 5 seconds)
-- After recording, the app sends the audio to the Whisper model and displays:
+- After recording, the app displays:
   - A **green box** if the model correctly recognised what was said
   - A **red box** if the model heard something different
 - Click **Redo Previous** to go back and re-record the previous item